csteid/bootstrap-boilerplate/README.md

 # bootstrap-boilerplate
 This project is a Bootstrap 5.1 boilerplate template.
-It uses the 5.1 CDN and only uses 1 bootstap link in the head tag & 1 script tag at the end of the body tag.
+It uses the 5.1 CDN and  1 bootstap link in the head tag & 1 script tag at the end of the body tag.

 Cloning this Repo
-  1.  git clone git@github.com:gerbriel/bootstrap-boilerplate.git
+  1.  git clone git@github.com:csteid/bootstrap-boilerplate.git
   2.  git add .
   3.  git commit -m “init commit”
   4.  git push -u origin main